stencila/encoda/README.md

   How executable nodes (e.g. `CodeChunk` and `CodeExpr` nodes) are represented

 - Native: the format natively supports executable nodes
-- Extens.: executable nodes are supported via extensions to the format e.g. in HTML and DAR, a `CodeChunk` is represented using a `<stencila-chunk>` element
+- Extens.: executable nodes are supported via extensions to the format
-- rPNG: executable nodes are supported via reproducible PNG images inserted into the document
+- rPNG: executable nodes are supported via reproducible PNG images
 - Formula: executable `CodeExpr` nodes are represented using formulae

 </details>